bodulic/CATS-rb/README.md

 The main contribution of CATS-rb is transcriptome assembly completeness analysis, which can be performed in two settings:

 - Relative completeness analysis: requires two or more transcriptome assemblies
-- Annotation-based completeness analysis: requires one or more transcriptome assemblies and a reference gene annotation
+- Annotation-based completeness analysis: requires one or more transcriptome assemblies and a reference gene annotation GTF/GFF3 file

-Completeness analysis introduces exon and transcript sets as units for assembly comparison, together denoted as element sets.
+Completeness analysis introduces exon and transcript sets as units for assembly comparison, collectively referred to as element sets.
 Precisely, CATS-rb collapses overlapping exon and transcript genomic coordinates of a given assembly into non-redundant exon and transcript sets, respectively.
 Completeness of exon/transcript sets is compared between the analysed assemblies by constructing an undirected graph in which vertices represent exon/transcript sets and edges indicate overlaps between the corresponding sets of the compared assemblies.
 Overlapping exon/transcript sets are grouped into connected components, with the longest set designated as the group representative.

 Element set completeness is quantified by its relative length compared to the representative set.
 Relative exon and transcript scores for each transcriptome assembly are computed as the mean of exon and transcript set completeness, respectively.
-Alongside completeness scores, CATS-rb also provides an in-depth analysis of missing, common, and unique element sets.
+Alongside completeness scores, CATS-rb also provides an in-depth analysis and visualization of missing, common, and unique element sets.

 Additionally, CATS-rb can perform an annotation-based analysis using element sets derived from a GTF file.
-This workflow follows the same principles as relative completeness analysis, while grouping element sets based on overlaps with GTF sets.
+This workflow follows the same principles as relative completeness analysis, while grouping element sets based on shared overlaps with GTF sets.
 As such, GTF sets are considered the representative for each set group.
 Annotation-based exon and transcript scores are calculated analogously to relative exon and transcript scores, offering an absolute measure of assembly completeness.

 CATS-rb exon and transcript scores exhibit a strong correlation with transcriptome assembly quality.
 Furthermore, relative and annotation-based scores are strongly correlated when applied to assembly sets with varying quality, enabling precise assembly quality assessment without strictly requiring reference annotation.